kixnm/dataanalysis/README.md

 ## contact

-Please mention to [@kazutan](https://twitter.com/kazutan) or issue the this repository.
+Please mention to [kainomura at tsc.u-tokai.ac.jp] or issue the this repository.